What is the Vis Moot?

 While the locations of the pre-moots may vary every year, the finale is always held in Vienna in the week before Easter.
 Thus, each Vis Moot season spans from October until April.
 The first months of each season always enable the students to write two legal memoranda, which subsequently may serve as basis for a Master thesis.
 After the written exchange of arguments, the oral debating begins each year late in January and enables the teams to travel around the world to meet another and to practise their debating skills.

-Check out what happened last year:
+Check out what happened in the past years:

 Learn more about the Vis Moot in general: